0987luis/Innovation-Force/README.md

 * -Camera/Object Detection: For the second round, we are using a webcam, which is a useful camera but not as fast as we thought for what we needed, but it was the one we could get but it is still essential for its function while we were practicing we were realizing that it was a bit slow and that made color detection a bit more complicated.

+  We also now have the MakerFocus Lidar Range Finder that will be integrated into the robotics cart system to improve obstacle detection and environment mapping.
+This sensor will allow the cart to accurately measure distances using LiDAR technology, facilitating autonomous navigation and real-time collision avoidance.
+By adding this component, the cart will be able to make safer and more efficient journeys in complex environments.

+And the HiLetgo TB6612 Mosfet feature is highly efficient in terms of power consumption, allowing the system to operate optimally without over-taxing the batteries.
+This also reduces the risk of overheating or damage to the motors, something that has been a challenge with previous servo motors.

   For the first round:

 * it was a little difficult because we had the programming well if not, sometimes the servo gave us a few problems but after that in the code we put a bool variable that adds up every time the evade left or right function is executed and reaches twelve and the car stops if it detects and if it has a distance of 80 or 84 it will continue but it will still stop perfectly.
+  And now for this national competition we started using a DFROBOT HUSKYLENS SMART VISION which should go even better for us, even though it doesn't pose as many challenges as the other one.

 Mobility strategy